 There are a few ways to stabilize whipped cream and help it to hold up better.

-Usually, I use unflavored gelatin (a half package is enough for this recipe), but vanilla pudding mix and cream of tartar are other methods.
+Usually, I use unflavored gelatin (a half package is enough for this recipe), but instant vanilla pudding mix.

 To stabilize whipped cream using gelatin, place a few tablespoons of cold water in a small bowl.
 Sprinkle half the package of gelatin over top of the water and let it sit for 5 minutes.